se-for-sci/se-for-sci.github.io/content/week14_agents/issue_triage.md

 Ask for a report with the categorized issues to guide your next steps.

 To scale up, have it launch {term}`subagents <subagent>` to fix the bugs it was able to reproduce, opening a draft PR for each.
-Larger models generally know that they should use git worktrees to work in parallel so that they don't step on each other's toes, but you can explicitly ask for that if you are using smaller models.
+Ask for git worktrees so the subagents do not step on each other, see [](./refactors.md).

 A specific issue works too: